blaurockm/zorro-ib-cpapi-plugin/README.md

 Accept insecure connection or provide a valid certificate.
 Username & password in Zorro are not used.
 Interactive Brokers requires an authentication once a day.
-Automatic (re-)authentication with reduced security of you account can be achieved with https://github.com/Voyz/ibeam
+Automatic (re-)authentication with reduced security of your account can be achieved with https://github.com/Voyz/ibeam

 ### Trading limitations

 you have one session for all active Zorro-Instances.
 That means: all your scripts shared the limitation of 10 market-data-requests per second.
-All scripts running with this plugin cannot than 5 assets with minute-bar-data.
+All scripts running with this plugin cannot have more than 5 assets with minute-bar-data in total.

 ## Compiling the plugin